 Well, after he left, a waiter came and set a glass of pop on the table.
 It looked really good.
 It had a little umbrella in it and everything .
 I guessed my Uncle must have known he would be a while, so he decided he’d get me something to drink even though I said no thank you.
 I took a drink of it, and couldn’t decide what kind of pop it was, so I drank some more.
 About then, my uncle came back, picked up the glass, stared at it for a minute, then sat down and drank it while he made some notes on his little pad.

 I think we both realized at the same time what had happened.
 It was his drink and it was spiked!
 He must have been wondering why his glass wasn’t full.
 Uncle Chuck didn’t say anything, and neither did I. It had been a long day, and suddenly I was so tired, I could barely keep my eyes open.

-We got to go to this huge place with an Olympic sized swimming pool and tennis courts.
+pool and tennis courts.
 My cousins Abby and Paul are good tennis players.
 I tried it once and didn’t like it, so I swam all the time.

 One night, they had a guy whose name is Ron Weiner, over for dinner.
 He is a photographer for Life Magazine.
 My Aunt Barbara fixed a fancy dinner because Mr. Weiner is such a big deal, I guess.
 I wore my Connie like dress and shoes because my Aunt said we had to dress up.